sushrs/sushrs/README.md

 # 💫 About Me:
-Hi there 👋, I'm Sushila!<br>Welcome to my GitHub profile!<br><br>I'm a passionate developer who loves building cool things with code, collaborating on open-source projects, and continuously learning new technologies.<br><br>💫 About Me:<br>I primarily work on HTML, CSS, JavaScript, TypeScript and React.js<br><br>I’m currently leveling up to become a full-stack developer<br>with the MERN stack that is- React, Node, Express and MongoDB<br><br>I also write on Medium, I really enjoy writing stories about tech, AI LLMs, hiring, business, and humor https://medium.com/@sushilaDevi
+Hi there 👋, I'm Sushila!<br>Welcome to my GitHub profile!<br><br>I'm a passionate developer who loves building cool things with code, collaborating on open-source projects, and continuously learning new technologies.<br><br>💫 <br>I primarily work on HTML, CSS, JavaScript, TypeScript and React.js<br><br>I’m currently leveling up to become a full-stack developer<br>with the MERN stack that is- React, Node, Express and MongoDB<br><br>I also write on Medium, I really enjoy writing stories about tech, AI LLMs, hiring, business, and humor https://medium.com/@sushilaDevi

 ## 🌐 Socials: